NetaDAOAcademy/CoiningReason/readme.md

 **Session 3.
 Web 2.0**

-* Charles Petzold,  "The World Brain," from _Code: THe Hidden Language of Computer Hardware and Software_
+* Charles Petzold,  "The World Brain," from _Code: The Hidden Language of Computer Hardware and Software_

 * Justin Smith, "A Sudden Acceleration," from _The Internet is Not What You Think It Is: A History, A Philosophy, A Warning_